mananex/telegram-feedback-bot/README.md

 `DATABASE_FILENAME` is the name of the SQLite database file.
 You can not change it and leave the default value.

 `LEAD_MODERATOR_ID` is the telegram ID of the main moderator, who can add other moderators or remove them.
+You can get your user ID using the [Get My ID]((https://t.me/getmyid_bot)) bot.
 ### Running the script.
 Now we can finally run the script!